chriskirknielsen/dotcom-2024/src/content/posts/2022/2022-05-01-fine-types-arent-the-worst.md

 ---
 slug: fine-types-arent-the-worst
-title: "Fine, types in JS aren't the worst"
+title: "Fine, types in JS aren’t the worst"
 summary: I'm not on the TypeScript train, but I like a couple of things…
 date: 2022-05-01
 tags: